lsst-dm/dmtn-304/index.md

 The distributions of magnitude in all the bands are almost the same, with only a few outliers, and this is confirmed by the difference distribution.

-An example is shown in the following figure, illustrating the distribution of magnitude for the u band (note: both FrDF and IDF are plotted, but the distributions are almost the same.
-Please use the interactive notebook or interactive HTML to check it):
+An example is shown in the following figure, illustrating the distribution of magnitude for the `u` band (note: both FrDF and IDF are plotted, but the distributions are almost the same.
+Please use the [interactive notebook](https://gitlab.in2p3.fr/gabriele.mainetti/dp02_analysis/-/blob/main/notebooks/interactive_notebook.ipynb?ref_type=heads) or [interactive HTML](https://gitlab.in2p3.fr/gabriele.mainetti/dp02_analysis/-/blob/main/html/Object.html?ref_type=heads) to check it):

 ```{figure} ./images/object_u.png
 ```

-As mentioned, the distributions are almost indistinguishable, and this is also confirmed by the distribution of the magnitude difference—for example, for the u band, as shown in the next image:
+As mentioned, the distributions are almost indistinguishable, and this is also confirmed by the distribution of the magnitude difference, for example, for the u band, as shown in the next image:

 ```{figure} ./images/object_u_diff.png
 ```